 I’ve really been on a kick with projects for my cats (did you see my DIY cat tree using real tree branches?!), and I have another to add to that list today: a raised feeder for their food bowls!
 I’m starting to wonder if the babies are really appreciating all the hard work I put into things for them…

-- A piece of wood big enough for your bowls.
+- A piece of wood big enough for the bowls.

 - Two bowls with lips on the top—this is necessary because it will allow the bowls to sit in the holes without falling through!

-- Legs of your choice.
+- Legs.
 I chose to use two pieces that we cut off of the bigger piece when we cut it down to size.

-- Stain and finish of your choice.
+- Stain and finish.
 I used Minwax Wood Finish in Espresso and Minwax Polyurethane in Semi-Gloss.